allenbai01/ProxQuant/README.md

 # ProxQuant: Quantized Neural Networks via Proximal Operators
 This repository provides the implementation for the paper [ProxQuant: Quantized Neural Networks via Proximal Operators](https://openreview.net/forum?id=HyzMyhCcK7) by Yu Bai, Yu-Xiang Wang, and Edo Liberty.

+Our algorithm uses a suitable proximal operator (with eager projection) to perform quantization in between gradient steps.
+(In contrast, the straight-through gradient method is equivalent to using a hard quantization mapping with lazy projection.)
+The proximal operator can be customized to binary, ternary, and multi-bit quantization.

 ## Requirements
 1. Python 3.6
 1. PyTorch (==0.4.1)